TIMESAVER

 In terms of a general principle, yes, real railroads try to make industrial trackage as simple as possible, because it's one way of cutting expenses.
 But ruling out a Timesaver track layout as a conclusion is based on wrong assumptions on how model railroading is related to real railroads.

-Strictly speaking, there must be very few layouts who are "realistic".
-One example is Angela Halliday and Tony Caine's Hayling Island, which is a dimensionally accurate 4mm finescale model of a small branchline terminus in the South-East of England.
 "Dimensionally accurate" means that the track plan strictly conforms to the official British Railways station plan of the 1950s, i.e. it's all there.
 Needless to say, Hayling Island was a fairly small affair, but the layout has a length of 20 ft (6 m) and a depth of 7 ft (2,10 m), and trains enter the fiddleyard almost immediately after leaving the station area.
 In other words: on a layout measuring 8 ft (2,40 m) in length (as with the "standard" US 8 x 4 ft layout), you can "realistically" model a stretch of railroad line measuring approximately 680 ft (205 m) in H0 scale.

-John Allen's Timesaver is a case of intensive compression.
+John Allen's Timesaver is a showcase of maximised compression.
 Anybody looking to find a prototype location fitting or resembling the Timesaver therefore can't expect to find the layout's trackage unfolding within a few hundred yards - there could be intermediate lengths of track to the Timesaver anywhere between the turnouts, and the strictly linear character of the trackplan could be broken up by tracks curving away in any direction.

 Operations of the Canton RR at the Seagrit Marine Terminal